 What training options are available for YJT?

-Will you be developing a version that incorporates school-age children?YJT can be used with school-age children.
+YJT can be used with school-age children.
 Many activities are already suitable, and some adapted versions of handouts can also be found on the online coach portal.

 Although YJT is not currently available in Spanish, we may be interested in partnering with you if your organization is willing to support funding translation services.
-Please contact [email protected] if your organization is interested.
+Feel free to contact us if interested.

-What is the cost of the YJT Kit?The kit costs $129.95.
+What is the cost of a YJT Kit?

-What is included in the YJT Kit?The kit includes a YJT Coach Guide with 29 step-by-step lessons and parent handouts (266 pages), a Building Your Bounce: Adult Resilience Journal, Parent Guides and Strategy Resources – for Infants/Toddlers & for Preschoolers, and online access to videos, handouts and training materials
+The kit includes a YJT Coach Guide with 29 step-by-step lessons and parent handouts (266 pages), a Building Your Bounce adult resilience journal, parent guides and strategy resources – for infants/toddlers and for preschoolers – and online access to videos, handouts and training materials.

 Can I purchase any of the resources and tools separately?